pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 This is a tool to remove duplicate definitions from RBS files.

 For example, suppose you have two RBS files, `a.rbs` and `b.rbs`.
 In this case, you can remove duplicate definitions from `a.rbs` by running the first command.
+It's `rbs subtract a.rbs b.rbs`.
 It displays the result on the standard output.

 The second command does the same thing, but it overwrites the result to `a.rbs`.